athornton/rpgexperiments/Fallout/Fallout-rules.md

 Super Mutant.
 Fortunately, this usually works out for the players, since deadlier opponents also tend to be bigger ones.

+### Combat Turns

+Each combat turn has two phases: movement and action.
+Combat proceeds in decreasing order of agility score.
+Tiebreakers are up to the GM.

+Movement is taken before action.
+An action can be one of:

+* Movement (so a double-move in lieu of an attack is acceptable)
+* Attack
+* Using an inventory item

+Switching weapons does not use an action.

+Aiming takes a whole turn, not just a movement action.

+#### Movement

+Movement is a function of agility: you can move `3 + (2/3 * A)` meters per combat turn phase, rounding up.

+    Agility      Max Move(m)
+    1            4
+    2-3          5
+    4            6
+    5-6          7
+    8-9          9
+    10           10

 #### Attacks

 Start with the appropriate percentile skill.